informatics-isi-edu/ermrestjs/README.md

 ## Runtime environments

-We intend for ermrestjs to be usable in browsers and nodejs.
+We intend for ermrestjs to be usable in browser and node environments.
-- Browsers: the library should work in current versions of Firefox, Chrome, Safari, Edge, and Internet Explorer (10+).
+- Browsers: ermrestjs should work in current versions of Firefox, Chrome, Safari, Edge, and Internet Explorer (10+).
-- Nodejs: experimental, more information coming.
-- AngularJS: should work with AngularJS 1.x.
+- Node: while not the main target of ermrestjs, it includes bindings for node.
+- Angular: while ermrestjs is intended to be framework-neutral, it includes bindings for angular 1.x.

 ## Library

 The library consists of the following scripts:
 - `ermrest.js`: a complete, non-minified script.
 - `ermrest.min.js`: a complete, minified script.
-- `ngermrest.js`: add-on for using either of the above scripts in AngularJS.

 ## Documention